Rough Justice in the HTML Newsgroups

 comp.infosystems.www.authoring.html

-Now ciwah is one of my favourite newsgroups but nobody can deny that there are some strong personalities in there and there are certainly some who are prepared to deliver rough justice to the ignorant and clueless.
-Omitting the usual flame wars there have been some unusually tense discussions in this group :-)
+Now ciwah was one of my favourite newsgroups but nobody can deny that there were some strong personalities in there and there were certainly some who are prepared to deliver rough justice to the ignorant and clueless.
+Omitting the usual flame wars there have been some unusually tense discussions in this group.

-- Oct 12 1998, Jeff Farkas: "I quite like the orange background - but yellow text on top does look like somebody has had a particularly nasty case of projectile vomit onto my computer screen.
+- Oct 12 1998, Matt Pryor: "I quite like the orange background - but yellow text on top does look like somebody has had a particularly nasty case of projectile vomit onto my computer screen.
 And I think I have a migraine coming on....."
 Original Post

 - Feb 14 2004, Jukka K. Korpela: "Isn't it wonderful that we can detect ignorance or trolling (who cares about the difference?) on the simple basis of making our newsreader do something with messages that contain the string 'HTML 1.0' (unless followed by a suitable phrase)?
 Ignorance is excusable; we're all born ignorant, and remain ignorant in most affairs all of our lives.
 But when you start an argument where you present strong opinions and you reveal complete ignorance of the basics, you have turned natural ignorance into something much worse."
 Original Post